jamesinglis/lyric-cleaner/README.md

-# lyric-cleaner
+# Lyric Cleaner

-> A Vue.js project
+> Built on Vue.js

+Lyric Cleaner is an in-browser solution for cleaning up lyrics from various sources, written with worship projection software in mind.

+Lyric Cleaner is hosted at [https://lyric-cleaner.herokuapp.com].

 ## Build Setup